-The second level are the object property models which specify the properties of a particular type of Object via individual data models each focused on a particular cyber entity, such as a Windows registry key, or an Email Message.
+Objects in CybOX are individual data models for characterizing a particular cyber entity, such as a Windows registry key, or an Email Message.
 Accordingly, each release of the CybOX language includes a particular set of Objects that are part of the release.
 The data model for each of these Objects is defined by its own specification that describes the context-specific classes and properties that compose the Object.